sachinboban/sachinboban.github.io/_posts/2019-04-06-buffer-overflow.markdown

 Now what if instead of inputing `0`, we give a valid address as the 8th number?
 For example the address of the function `not_used()`?

-> You can again use `disassem not_used` within gdb to get the address of our `not_used` function.
+You can again use `disassem not_used` within gdb to get the address of our `not_used` function.
 Remember to convert the address to a decimal value before feeding it as the 8th number to the program.
+{: .notice--info}

 Upon successfully overwritting the return address with the address of `not_used` function, you can see the print within the `not_used` function even though the